 - Sleeping with a light or television on

 - Depressive disorders

 Helping children with a fear of the dark

 It’s a natural and healthy part of a child’s development to be scared of the dark.
-But if it becomes an issue which affects their well-being, it’s helpful to speak to a doctor about it.
+But if it becomes an issue which affects their well-being, it might help to speak to a professional about it.

 It may be tempting to rationalize with young children, but this can be difficult; young children don’t tend to deal with rationalizing very well.